remonlam/docker-dca/chapters/orchestration/setup-swarm.md

 # Add multiple Worker Nodes
 The next step is to add some workers do the Swarm cluster.<br>
-To do so we need to have the join-tokens from one of the masters.<br>
+To do so we need to have the join-tokens from one of the managers.<br>

 If you do not have save it somewhere you need to go to one of the Manager nodes.
 ```
-$ docker-machine ssh master2
+$ docker-machine ssh manager2
 ```

 The next step is to get the Swarm join token for Worker nodes.